image-charts/documentation/docs/reference/grid-lines.md

 - **`<y_axis_enabled>`** if set to a number between 1 and 100 ([1;100]) enable horizontal grid lines.

 !!! warning
-    Google Image charts use the two parameters above to calculate how many x or y grid lines to show on the chart, we decided not to implement this feature as it was **hard to use** and **error prone** when used with changing datasets. **However** the multi-axis feature can be leveraged to produce such result, see our example below.
+    Google Image charts use the two parameters above to calculate how many x or y grid lines to show on the chart, we decided not to implement this feature as it was **hard to use** and **error prone** when used with changing datasets. **However** the multiple axis feature can be leveraged to produce such result as demonstrated in the [customize grid lines number example](#customize-grid-lines-number).

 - **`<opt_dash_length>, <opt_space_length>`** [Optional] Used to define dashed grid lines.
 The first parameter is the length of each line dash, in pixels.
 The second parameter is the spacing between dashes, in pixels.
 Specify 0 for *<opt_space_length>* for a solid line.
 Default values are `4,1`.